kcwiakala/jsmock/README.md

 fooMock.expectCall('bar')
   .willOnce(4) // Return 4 on first call
   .willTwice(7) // return 7 on next 2 calls
-  .willRepeteadly(0); // All following calls will return 0
+  .willRepeatedly(0); // All following calls will return 0
 ```

-The *willRepeteadly* method specifies action with unlimited number of potential calls,
+The *willRepeatedly* method specifies action with unlimited number of potential calls,
 thus any other attempt to add more actions to the expectation will cause error.
 Also
 note that *willRepeatedly* doesn't return expectation object so it isn't suitable for
 chaining.